GoogleChrome/web.dev/src/site/content/en/blog/virtualkeyboard/index.md

 ### The virtual keyboard policy

-Not always when an editable element is focused, the virtual keyboard should appear.
+Sometimes the virtual keyboard should not appear when an editable element is focused.
 An example is a spreadsheet application where the user can tap a cell for its value to be included in a formula of another cell.
 The `virtualkeyboardpolicy` is an attribute whose keywords are the strings `auto` and `manual`.
 When specified on an element that is a `contenteditable` host, `auto` causes the